Sibley Dolman Gipe Accident Injury Lawyers, PA Car Accident Attorneys of Bradenton, Florida

 It’s always wise to speak with a car accident lawyer before giving a sworn statement to an insurance company.
 It is a crime to give a false statement, and you may unwittingly admit to liability during the conversation.
 A liable insurance company may try to trap you into admitting some negligence to reduce their own liability.
 You are permitted to have an attorney on the phone with you while giving these statements, and a Bradenton car accident lawyer can object to certain questions or direct you not to answer.

-How do insurance companies determine who caused a Florida car crash?
+How do insurance companies determine who caused a Bradenton car crash?

 Once you make an insurance claim, the car insurance companies involved will conduct an investigation.
 They will typically:

 - Request medical records.

 - Examine the damaged vehicles.